HiteshKholwal/Skill-Bridge/README.md

 ## AI Disclosure
 - **Did you use an AI assistant?** Yes — Claude (Anthropic)
 - **How did you verify suggestions?** Ran all code manually, tested each endpoint via Swagger UI at `/docs`, verified edge cases through pytest, and checked fallback behavior by simulating API failures.
-- **One example of a suggestion I rejected or changed:** Claude initially suggested using `google.generativeai` package — I switched to the newer `google.genai` package after identifying it was deprecated.
+- **One example of a suggestion I rejected or changed:**  The AI initially initialized the Gemini client at module level — client = genai.Client(api_key=...) at the top of ai_service.py.
+This caused all tests to fail with a ValueError: No API key provided because the client was being instantiated at import time, before the .env file was loaded by the test runner.
+I identified the root cause and refactored it to lazy initialization — moving the client creation inside a get_client() function that only runs when an actual API call is made.
+This made the test suite independent of environment variables at import time, which is the correct pattern for testable service code.

 ---